Questions & Answers

 Travell and Simons’ Myofascial Pain and Dysfunction, The Trigger Point Manual

-Did you know that bone goes where muscle pulls it?
+Bone goes where muscle pulls it.

-We tend to think of trigger points as enigmatic nodules that are capable of referring pain/symptoms to another area of the body; and this is often, very true.
+We tend to think of trigger points as enigmatic nodules that are capable of referring pain/symptoms to another area of the body; and this is often very true.

 Excessive, and constant muscle tension (caused by trigger points), and the resulting stress to involved bones, can manifest as:

 * tilting pelvis,

 * TMJ symptoms (including clicking/snapping of the TMJ)

 This therapy (when employed by a knowledgable therapist) may help these involved muscles to heal, and thereby return to a normal, “relaxed” state.

 Yes, often this is the case.
 Be sure to find a knowledgable therapist with extensive practice in TPT.

 Everyone is unique regarding the healing process.